 Kenwood TM-V71E HTML Menu description

 Kenwood TM-V71E TXT Front Panel Description

-Handihams have the following files and audio tutorials in their Manuals section:
+Handihams have, at the time of writing, the following files and audio tutorials in their Manuals section:

 Take another Stab AT CW

 By Deborah Armstrong, KF6BKR

 Are you one of those who waited to get your general or extra after the code requirements were dropped?
 Or are you like me,an advanced who plateaued somewhere around 15WPM and just couldn’t seem to get beyond that speed?

 Or perhaps you used to copy fairly fast, but now the skill is rusty.